MrBenGriffin/Knot/README.md

 ![Logo](assets/logo.png)

 # To Install Fonts onto IOS (iPhone or iPad)
+The fonts are wrapped in a configuration profile, which is a way of saying that the fonts are safe to use.
 [click here, click on 'Download' and then approve the profile in Settings](assets/KNOTSZoomorphFonts.mobileconfig)

 ## The Font